Skip to content

 Key Rules

 • Decode failures are terminated.
-The consumer automatically calls Term() on messages that fail codec decoding, preventing infinite redelivery of malformed data.
+The subscriber automatically calls Term() on messages that fail codec decoding, preventing infinite redelivery of malformed data.

 • Caller owns the connection.
-Consumer.Close() is a no-op.
+Subscriber.Close() is a no-op.
 The caller is responsible for draining the NATS connection.

 When to Use

-• Backpressure control -- the consumer decides its own pace instead of being overwhelmed by push delivery.
+• Backpressure control -- the consumer configuration controls delivery rate instead of being overwhelmed by unbounded push delivery.

-• Worker-paced consumption -- useful when processing time varies widely and you want to avoid buffering messages in memory.
+• Worker-paced consumption -- useful when processing time varies widely and you want bounded concurrency.

 For push-based delivery with automatic acknowledgment, see at-least-once.